 And that’s what I see Telkom has added to the mix: intrapreneurship.
 Corporate startup founders.

-I am passionate about entrepreneurship.
-I love encouraging people to go out and ‘just do it’.
+I am passionate about entrepreneurship and love encouraging people to go out and ‘just do it’.
 I know what it takes to start and scale.
-Helping Indonesia and specifically the larger enterprises, start ‘corporate startup programs’ to empower those young entrepreneurs to ‘just do it’.
+Helping Indonesia and specifically the larger enterprises, start ‘corporate startups programs’ to empower those young entrepreneurs to ‘just do it’.

 Now, most startups are started by the truly entrepreneurial types.
 People who go out ‘on their own’ to realize their product vision.
 They find co-founders, try to raise funding (or not, like me), gather a team and start building their product.
 Opposite to these people, most enterprises start their digital transformation, top down.
 Oftentimes, one of the big 5 is hired, to help them define their digital roadmap.
 The bosses formalize those digital initiatives into a ‘transformation program’ and ask their people or their vendors to execute.

 What I like most about the Telkom way of creating innovation is they did it differently.
 They didn’t hire one of the big 5.
 They didn’t (only) do a top down digital transformation.
-They started enabling their smart, young, entrepreneurial people, to start their products while employed in Telkom.
+Also, they started enabling their smart, young, entrepreneurial people, to start their products while employed in Telkom.